 Out of the box build with the exception of custom decals and ejection seat belts

 A somewhat weathered USN paint finish was applied utilizing FS 26440 over FS 17875 in varied tones using darker shades along panel lines.
-A dark gray panel line wash was wicked in afterwards on the gloss surfaces to bring out the detail.
+A dark gray panel line wash was applied on the gloss surfaces afterwards to bring out the panel detail.
 A matt finish was used for topcoat to further portray a "used" look.

 The After-Build Report:

-I would highly recommend this kit for experienced model makers.
-The separate slats / flaps variable incidence wing may be a bit of a challenge for beginners.
-After this build I am definitely on the look out for an earlier "E" version 1/48th model from Hasegawa as well.
+I would highly recommend this1/48th Hasegawa F-8J Crusader for somewhat experienced model makers.
+The overall fit on this kit is excellent.
+Even the intake seam thankfully requires very little sanding and filling.
+Hasegawa utilizes some rather unique soft vinyl receivers in the gear and horizontal stabilizers connections which provides a snug fit without glue.
+Clear anti-collision lights are also provided, so you have pretty much everything you need to build a eye-catching display model right out of the box.
+The separate slats / flaps variable incidence wing are a nice option, however getting them all situated may be a bit of a challenge for beginners.
+After this build I am definitely on the look out for an earlier "E" version 1/48th Crusader version from Hasegawa as well.

 Feel free to comment or ask any questions - Keep on building, gain experience, challenge yourself if you like, but try not to stress yourself out over the build - it is suppose to be an enjoyable hobby after all - Cheers